Former APNU+AFC Parliamentarian, Devin Sears arrested in major marijuana bust in Linden - Guyana Chronicle

 “Devin remained silent, while Albert admitted ownership, stating that the narcotics belonged to him and that he had paid Devin to transport him to Parika,” the police reported.

-Both men were arrested and escorted to the Mackenzie Police Station along with the suspected Cannabis, which was weighed in their presence and amounted to 310.71 kilograms.
+Both men were arrested and escorted to the Mackenzie Police Station along with the suspected Cannabis, which was weighed in their presence and amounted to 310.71 kilogrammes.

 Both suspects were placed in custody pending charges as the investigation continues.